Autumn jewels of the Taurus – SW Turkey

 Crocus asumaniae

-Motorway between hills of Pinus Brutia with their slender trunks creating dappled light.
-View of the valley with acres of poly tunnels cultivating peppers.
-Lots of new build with the hot water tanks and solar panels on the roofs.
-Past a rounabout decorated with large trellis hung with large tomatoes indicating the source of local wealth.
+We travelled by motorway between hills of Pinus brutia with their slender trunks creating dappled light.
+We had a view of the valley with acres of polytunnels cultivating peppers, lots of new-build houses with the hot water tanks and solar panels on the roofs.
+We continued past a roundabout decorated with a large trellis hung with large tomatoes indicating the source of local wealth.
 One of the first stops was to see the elusive Biarum marmarisense, attained on my hands and knees up a steep slope.
-Back on the bus up a very bumpy road through woods of cedar ostia and acer to the top of the mountain, to a flimsily built village used as the summer camp for the herders when they bring their flocks of sheep up in the summer.
-Ate lunch with a view of the sea and islands and Alacadag.
-Ali put a put a piece of music on the radio of Aytac Dogan playing a kanun it was perfect for the time and place .
+Back on the bus, up a very bumpy road through woods of Thuja occidentalis and Acer, to the top of the mountain and to a flimsily built village used as the summer camp for the herders when they bring their flocks of sheep up in the summer.
+We ate lunch with a view of the sea and islands and Alacadağ.
+Ali put a put a piece of music on the radio of Aytaç Doğan playing a kanun – it was perfect for the time and place .

 Cyclamen graecum